Jeansen/cdmn/README.md

 - Clean the code, remove magic numbers, add comments, level-up the code quality, resolve TODOs, improve documentation - these are constant tasks ...
 - Make QED more aware of hardware changes.
-For instance, the current implementation will show you any harddisk, even if no mountpoints exist for it.
+For instance, the current implementation will show you any harddisk, even if no mount points exist for it.
 In addition, if a harddisk is hot-plugged, QED will not be aware of it.
 - QED only gives you some short information on what is going on.
 I plan to add more details to the panel.
 - Create a .deb package (and hopefully others, too).
 - Add battery status